gdaless20/Engineering_4_Notebook/README.md

 ### Reflection

-We had some difficulty getting the countdown to count down from ten as apposed to counting up from 1 but other than that this task was pretty straight foward.
+We had some difficulty getting the countdown to count down from ten as opposed to counting up from 1, but other than that, this task was pretty straightforward.
+Another minor issue was figuring out the best way to run the pico, as this was our first assignment.
+Thankfully there was no wiring, and we could get this assignment done relatively quickly.

 ## Launch Pad Part 2 (Lights)